reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.1.2 =
+* Added:	  Set a section or field argument of `'panel' => false` to skip over that field or panel and hide it.
+It will still be registered with defaults saved, but not display.
+This can be useful for things like the customizer.

 = 3.2.1.1 =
 * Added:	  SUBSECTIONS!
 Just add `'subsection' => true` to any section that isn't a divide/callback and isn't the first section in your panel.  ;)